 How does Cookiebot work?

-Cookiebot is getting a lot of attention right now.
-Their consent notification tool is transparent, simple, and effective.
+The Cookiebot consent notification tool is transparent, simple, and effective.

 Let's take a look at how this tool works.
 We can use the Google Chrome developer tools to see Cookiebot in action.

-If I visit the Cookiebot site, I can see the scripts their running in my developer window under the network tab.
+If I visit the Cookiebot site, I can see the scripts they are running in my developer window under the network tab.

 Tracking scripts and Cookiebot

-Usually, when you visit a site that’s using Google Analytics, the analytics.js beacon gets pushed when your browser loads the page.
+Usually, when you visit a site that's using Google Analytics, the analytics.js, or the new gtag.js beacon gets pushed when your browser loads the page.

 These tracking scripts would typically fire right away on page load.
-But in this case, they are delayed until I click on their tracking notice or scroll past their cookie banner.
+But in this case, they are delayed until I click on their tracking notice.

 There are some differences in how various types of cookie consent software display their tracking notices.
 But these tools all operate on the same basic premise.
-They delay your tracking scripts until consent has been obtained from your website visitor.
+They delay your scripts, such as the Google Analytics tracking code, until consent has been obtained from your website visitor.

 Now you might be wondering if this implied consent process is compliant with GDPR?
 Do you need users to click the “OK” button to track their data?
 Or is page scrolling enough?